-A. Description of Alternative: The No Project - Existing Zoning Alternative assumes that the proposed Project is not approved, but that another future Project is built consistent with existing plans and policies.
-According to the Alviso Master Plan and the General Plan, the site has a land use designation of LI - Light Industrial, which allows for a maximum FAR of 1.5.

-Existing zoning (Planned Development) allows for approximately 2.2 million square feet of data center and telecommunication facility uses on a 174-acre site.

-- В. Comparison of Environmental Impacts: The Alternative would anticipate up to 2.2 million square feet of data center uses, including the already constructed Los Esteros Critical Energy Facility (LECEF) and an electrical substation.
-Traffic trips generated by the alternative would be substantially less than the Project (about 533 A.M. and 577 P.M. peak hour trips based on the Traffic Impact Analysis prepared for the US DataPort Planned Development Rezoning and Prezoning Environmental Impact Report, compared to 709 - 1,104 A.M. and 746 - 1,164 P.M. peak hour trips for the Project), and would not result in significant and unavoidable impacts to freeway segments.
+- A. Description of Alternative: The No Project Existing Zoning Alternative assumes that the proposed Project is not approved, but that another future Project is built consistent with existing plans and policies.
+According to the Alviso Master Plan and the General Plan, the site has a land use designation of LI Light Industrial, which allows for a maximum FAR of 1.5.
+Existing zoning (Planned Development) allows for approximately 2.2 million square feet of data center and telecommunication facility uses on a 174-acre site. - Β. Comparison of Environmental Impacts: The Alternative would anticipate up to 2.2 million square feet of data center uses, including the already constructed Los Esteros Critical Energy Facility (LECEF) and an electrical substation.
+Traffic trips generated by the alternative would be substantially less than the Project (about 533 A.M. and 577 P.M. peak hour trips per the US DataPort Planned Development Rezoning and Prezonina Environmental Impact Report), and would not result in significant and unavoidable impacts to freeway segments.
 The Alternative would result in the same significant and unavoidable impact to loss of designated prime farmland.
 It is foreseeable that full build out of the 2.2 million square feet of data center uses over 174 acres would occur after 2020 and would result in the same significant and unavoidable greenhouse gas emissions impacts as the Project.
-Similar to the Project, the Alternative would require mitigation during construction for impacts to biological resources, such as disturbance to nesting raptors and other protected bird species, and potential construction worker exposure to residual agricultural pesticide soil contamination. - C. Finding: The No Project - Existing Zoning Alternative would be consistent with the 2040 General Plan Land Use/Transportation diagram and meet most of the Project objectives, including construction of data center uses.
+Similar to the Project, the Alternative would require mitigation during construction for impacts to biological resources, such as disturbance to nesting raptors and other protected bird species, and potential construction worker exposure to residual agricultural pesticide soil contamination.

+C. Finding: The No Project - Existing Zoning Alternative would be consistent with the 2040 General Plan Land Use/Transportation diagram and meet most of the Project objectives, including construction of data center uses.
 Data centers are highly automated with few staff required for operations.
 The Alternative, compared to the Project, would not facilitate any light industrial development beyond data center uses.
 Without the flexibility for a variety of light industrial uses, the Alternative would not generate a high level of employment.
-Based on analysis of employment density with the City in the 2040 General Plan Four-Year Review adopted by City Council on December 13, 2016, it is anticipated that Option 1 would generate approximately 2,243 emplovees and Option 2 would generate approximately 1,421 employees.
-This alternative would generate approximately 1.150 employees on a larger 119 acre site that encompasses the current Project site.
-This Alternative would not help the City achieve the General Plan goals of providing for the increase in the number of jobs in San José to achieve the 1.1 jobs to employed resident ratio by the year 2040.
+Based on analysis of employment density with the City in the 2040 General Plan Four-Year Review adopted by City Council on December 13, 2016, it is anticipated that Option 1 would generate approximately 2,400 employees and Option 2 would generate approximately 1,467 employees.
+The proposed Project would generate approximately 11 employees.
+The Alternative would not achieve the General Plan goals of providing for the increase in the number of jobs in San José to achieve the 1.1 jobs to employed resident ratio by the year 2040.
 For these reasons, the No Project - Existing Zoning Alternative is rejected.